Job Automation: Troubleshooting

 What went wrong: A job with a Send Message automation couldn’t be automatically added to a pipeline or couldn’t be automoved to the next stage.
 This happened because the job is for an account that is offline (the users of this account cannot receive notifications emails until it is activated).

-The fix: In the Failed to add Jobs to Pipeline box, click on the account name, go to the Info tab, then invite the client to activate their TaxDome account portal (for detailed instructions, go here) and/or turn on the NOTIFY toggle for each linked contact (for details, go here).
+The fix: In the Failed to add Jobs to Pipeline box, click on the account name, go to the Info tab, then either invite the client to use their TaxDome portal by turning the LOGIN toggle on (to see detailed instructions, go here).

-Create contract: “Action Forbidden!
+Create proposal: “Action Forbidden!
 You user permissions don’t allow you to perform this action”

-“There are no linked contacts with ‘Signs contracts’ toggled on”
+“There are no linked contacts with ‘Signatory authority’ toggled on”

-The fix: In the Failed to add Jobs to Pipeline box, click on the account name, go to the Info tab, then click the three-dots icon to the right of the contact’s email address and select Enable Signing Contracts (for more details, go here).
+The fix: In the Failed to add Jobs to Pipeline box, click on the account name, go to the Info tab, then click the three-dots icon to the right of the contact’s email address and select Enable Signatory authority (for more details, go here).